theredfish/indiedevcasts/posts/indiedevcasts-reboot.md

 I was ambitious but wasn't well prepared which led me to focus on the wrong tasks.
 Starting a video game studio is tough and requires excellent organzational skills, especially when you have a day job.
 At the same time, I became father and stable income was no longer an option.

 Indiedevcasts was my dream project, but I had to make the very difficult choice to stop there and find a sustainable job.
-However, I made a very thoughtful decision and decided to **work remotely and double my income** to be worthwhile it and future-proof (e.g to financially support my next projects and life goals).
+However, I made a very thoughtful decision and decided to **work remotely and double my income** to be worthwhile and future-proof (e.g to financially support my next projects and life goals).

 <img class="mx-auto max-size-md" src="/images/blog/indiedevcasts-reboot/disenchantment_crazy.gif" alt="Gif coming from disentchantment serie where we can read : are you crazy or under a curse?"/>